sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 With that we have reached the end of essential command we planned out for `sheep`.

+Say no more to `rm -rf .git`.
+Say hello to `rm -rf .sheep`.

 # Final remarks
+## Birds eye view
+If we take a bird's eye view of what we have done until now: we can see that we have built a database.
+A database with a branching based concurrency control mechanism.
+Taking the notion of **database as value** ([talk by Rich Hikey](https://www.youtube.com/watch?v=EKdV1IgAaFc)), the value we built for `sheep` is the **trie**.
+But we focused on a trie merely because our aim was to build a DVCS.
+Using just content addressable storage and ref indirection layer as our building blocks we should be able to build almost any fully persistent data structure.
+Mirage OS [irmin project](https://mirage.io/blog/introducing-irmin) is an exploration of this idea.

+## Conclusion
 In this note we managed to split Git and its concepts into manageable pieces so that we can build it from the ground up.
 More importantly while building the concepts step by step, we tried to build up understanding by asking ourselves why at each step of the way.

 If you are hungry for more DVCS concepts: look into [Pijul](https://pijul.org/model/).

-With that we mark the end of this ridiculously long note.
+With that, we mark the end of this ridiculously long note.

 Thank you for reading.

-Say no more to `rm -rf .git`.
-Say hello ro `rm -rf .sheep`.
+Join for comments at https://news.ycombinator.com/item?id=19290473

 # Footnotes
 [^1]: The code is easy to digest.
 And the README provides great supplementary material on the thoughts behind the code.
 Just as expected from the great software engineer, Linus Torvalds.